 Annual Results

-GWP results are shown on an annual basis in Table 6-1 by unit process (i.e., treatment stage).
-Unlike in the baseline results, the centralized WRRF treatment of blackwater is included in the graywater results to allow for a fair comparison between the mixed wastewater and graywater systems.
+GWP results are shown for the low reuse scenario on an annual basis in Table 6-1 by unit process (i.e., treatment stage).
+Centralized WRRF treatment of blackwater is included in the graywater results to allow for a fair comparison between the mixed wastewater and graywater systems.
 As discussed in Section 2.6.5, the centralized WRRF modeled for San Francisco is representative of a low-impact treatment system.
-Results here also show the district level sewered versus unsewered scenarios.
-These results are only presented for the low reuse scenario.
-Because of this, graywater systems always show an advantage over the mixed wastewater systems, since they need to treat less water per volume of delivered NPR water.
-The unsewered district-scale results show the highest GWP.
-The increase in GWP associated with composting and land application is discussed in Section 7.2.1.
-Annual results for cumulative energy are shown in Table 6-2.

-Building-scale systems save approximately 15,000 to 30,000 cubic meters of wastewater under the low and high reuse scenarios, respectively.
-This volume approximately doubles under the district-scale scenario.
+The tables also include district level sewered and unsewered scenarios.
+The quantity of water treated on-site is not consistent between scenarios.
+Building scale systems reuse approximately 15,000 to 30,000 cubic meters of wastewater annually in the low and high reuse scenarios, respectively.
+This volume approximately doubles in the district scale scenario.